cmhughes/latexindent.pl/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 EXAMPLE 4: no additional indentation for an environment; if you want
-    an environment to not have additional indentation, then populate
+    an environment to not have additional indentation, then populate noAdditionalIndent, for example
-    %noindent, for example

-    my %noindent=("tikzpicture"=>1,
-                      );
+    noAdditionalIndent:
+        pccexample: 1
+        pccdefinition: 1
+        problem: 1
+        exercises: 1
+        pccsolution: 1
+        foreach: 0
+        widepage: 1
+        comment: 1
+        document: 1
+        frame: 0
+        \\\[: 0
+        \\\]: 0

     Include any environment name you like in here.
-If you change your mind, just change 1 to a 0, or remove it from %noindent completely.
+If you change your mind, just change 1 to a 0, or remove it from noAdditionalIndent completely.

     Before: